sailfish009/goodvibes/HACKING.md

 #### Adding a new setting

-Settings are mapped directly to object properties.
+Settings are mapped directly to GObject properties.
 You must ensure that:

-- the object must be a global instance, part of the `core`, `ui` or `feat` system.
+- The object must be a global instance, part of the `core`, `ui` or `feat` system.
-- the object must implement the `GvConfigurable` interface.
+- The object must implement the `GvConfigurable` interface.

 You must bind the property to a setting using `g_settings_bind()`.
 This **must NOT be done** at construct-time, but later on in the `configure()` function